Vyral/ed-karzai/_posts/2019-06-10-how-do-cmas-calculate-the-value-of-your-home.md

 **After you have all your comps, it’s time to make adjustments to them, of which there are three:&nbsp;**

-1. Condition.
-If you find a comp that sold for $700,000 but that home is a fixer-upper while yours is remodeled, your home will be valued higher.&nbsp;
+**1\.
+Condition.** If you find a comp that sold for $700,000 but that home is a fixer-upper while yours is remodeled, your home will be valued higher.&nbsp;

-2. Location.
-You can have two homes on the same street, but if one of those homes sits on the corner and is around a lot of noise, that makes a big difference.&nbsp;
+**2\.
+Location.** You can have two homes on the same street, but if one of those homes sits on the corner and is around a lot of noise, that makes a big difference.&nbsp;

-3. Schools.
-You can have multiple school districts in the same neighborhood, but those school districts might be rated differently, which can have a big impact on home values.&nbsp;
+**3\.
+Schools.** You can have multiple school districts in the same neighborhood, but those school districts might be rated differently, which can have a big impact on home values.&nbsp;

 If you have any questions about this or any other real estate topic, don’t hesitate to reach out to me.
 I’d love to help you.&nbsp;<br>&nbsp;